CalPlug/Espressif_ESP32-BLE_Sample/README.md

 Demonstration example of the Bluetooth Low Energy communication capability of the ESP32 This demonstration includes a example android application and example firmware

-NOTE:  The continuation for development of this project is now here: https://github.com/CalPlug/Espressif_ESP32-Scale
+NOTE:  This was a demo project to demonstrate basic connectivity.
+The continuation for development of this project is now here: https://github.com/CalPlug/Espressif_ESP32-Scale

 Coding Development by: Yanjie (Richard) Xu